 I found it best to play with the Maslow CNC’s router before calibrating it.
 This allowed me to find defects in movement.
 For example, the edges of the board can be difficult to reach (X/Y direction).
 The 2x4s which hold up the canvas can get in the way of the sled’s movement if they stick out too far.
 Or, in the above picture, insufficient tension on the top-left chain is putting the left motor in danger of wrapping the chain around the sprocket.
 All of these sorts of problems can be diagnosed before starting calibration by moving the sled around the canvas with WebControl.

-Thankfully, all of these problems should disappear with the M2.
 Much effort has gone in to building a better Z-axis in the last year or two.
-The M2 uses a similar approach as the Meticulous Z project.
+The M2 uses a similar approach to the Meticulous Z-axis project.
 This involves building an entirely new housing for the router that can move itself up and down.

 From this, you can see both the good and the bad of the community-driven approach.
 The bad side is that the Maslow is a constant work-in-progress.
 The good side is that progress is being made.